-The project team attended a meeting with business owners along Bush River Road on March 1, 2018 to discuss the relolcation of the Bush River Road and I-26 interchange.
+The project team attended a meeting with business owners along Bush River Road on March 1, 2018, to discuss the relocation of the Bush River Road and I-26 interchange.
 The meeting was requested and organized by a local business owner to discuss the project and provide feedback on the relocation of this exit.
 The project team met with 14 local business owners and provided an overview of the project process, the reasonable alternatives, and discussed the upcoming public hearing.
 Business owners expressed their concern regarding the relocation of this interchange and potential impacts to their businesses.
 Attendees of this meeting were encouraged to view the project website, provide comments and attend the upcoming public hearing.
+A meeting summary is included in Appendix O.

-4.8 How were communities of concern included?
+4.14 How were communities of concern included?